Y0Coss/docs-fork/pages/public_cloud/compute/create-server-group-horizon-cli/guide.en-gb.md

 ##### **Soft Affinity**

-A policy of `soft affinity` will **try to** make sure that all the instances in that group are placed on the same physical compute node, but ultimately will allow it if otherwise not possible.
+A Server Group with the policy of `soft affinity` will **try to** make sure that all the instances in that group are placed on the same physical compute node, but ultimately will allow it if otherwise not possible.

 ##### **Anti Affinity**